-Diplomatic Security Agent Degrees and Careers
+Diplomatic Security Special Agent

-As a Diplomatic Security special agent, you may travel abroad, especially to countries that have American embassies or consulates.
+As a Diplomatic Security Special Agent, you may travel abroad, especially to countries that have American embassies or consulates.
 Special agents often confer with ambassadors of different countries to ensure that people here and in other countries are kept safe during security threats.
 Some special agents work in the United States.
 Domestic agents may offer protective services to visiting leaders and the Secretary of State.
 Other agents may look into serious immigration crimes, like passport and visa fraud.

 Education is an important part of this career.
-You should have at least a Bachelor's degree to begin at the FP-6 level.
-Any Bachelor's degree can permit you to start at this level.
+You should have at least a bachelor's degree to begin at the FP-6 level.
+Any bachelor's degree can permit you to start at this level.
 Having a related degree, such as a criminal justice degree, can help you start out at a higher salary.
 You must also have work experience that's relevant to this field.

 You may wish to earn your degree in a field related to this career.
 Examples include international policy, criminal justice, and law enforcement.
-A related degree may count as experience, so you may be able to start at a higher salary than those who have unrelated Bachelor's degrees.
+A related degree may count as experience, so you may be able to start at a higher salary than those who have unrelated bachelor's degrees.

-After you are selected for a Diplomatic Security special agent job, you must complete additional training to prepare for your new career.
+After you are selected for a diplomatic security special agent job, you must complete additional training to prepare for your new career.
 The necessary training for this position is fairly extensive.
 You can expect to spend about seven months in training and employee orientation.
 First, you must go to the Federal Law Enforcement Training Centers in Brunswick, Georgia.
 This initial training period lasts for about three months.
 As a trainee, you may learn about how to protect people abroad and in the United States, investigate crimes, and handle those who would threaten you or the people you are protecting.
 This training program is very physical in nature.
 Upon the completion of this training program, you can go to Washington D.C. for the remainder of your orientation.

 On top of your base pay, you receive locality pay.
 If you are stationed overseas, this is equal to 16.52% of your base pay.
 In the United States, locality pay is dependent upon the cost of living where you are stationed.

-If you look into the accomplishments of Diplomatic Security Special Agents, you'll realize that they play a major role in solving serious crimes.
+If you look into the accomplishments of diplomatic security special agents, you'll realize that they play a major role in solving serious crimes.
 For example, in May of 2018, diplomatic agents were able to track down and catch a man who had been stealing people's identities for over a decade.